avancayetano/cs173-miniproject-2/README.md

 # CS 173 Mini-project 2

-Contract address: `KT1EUWtC9Uh6MMr2oYaG9hKnrF6eaAXKTzpJ`
+Contract address: `KT1JLa3auBxnV4yjyxXMTa7iG3cZLEPk9EZY`

-Contract deployed on Limanet.
+Contract deployed on Ghostnet.

 Key assumptions:

 1. The two parties (owner and counterparty) can't be changed once the contract is deployed, that is, whoever the two accounts stored in the storage are the only ones that can participate in the escrow.
 This means that once I deploy my dapp, only I can claim and deposit because only I have access to the accounts used in the escrow contract.